pokt-network/pocket-network-protocol/utility/README.md

 #### 3.1.3 GeoZone

-A `GeoZone` is a representation of a physical geo-location the actors advertise that they are in.
+A `GeoZone` is a representation of a physical geo-location the actors advertise they are in.

 For example, `GeoZone 0001` could represent `US East`, but alternative coordinate systems such as [Uber's H3](https://h3geo.org) or [PostGIS](https://postgis.net/) could be used as well.

 There is no formal requirement or validation (e.g. IP verification) for an actor to be physically located in the GeoZone it registers in.
-However, crypto-economic incentives promote actors to be close to where they are physically located to receive and provide the best service possible.
+However, crypto-economic incentives drive actors to be registered close to where they are physically located to receive and provide the best service possible.

 #### 3.1.4 Actor Substitution